finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope whose portfolios to list.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the portfolios.
 Defaults to the current LUSID   system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the portfolios.
 Defaults to returning the latest version   of each portfolio if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing portfolios.
 This  value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt  and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\".
 For more information about filtering results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\"
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Portfolio' domain to decorate onto each portfolio,   or from any domain that supports relationships to decorate onto related entities.
 These must take the   format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
     List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto the portfolios in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      ResourceListOfPortfolio result = apiInstance.listPortfoliosForScope(scope, effectiveAt, asAt, page, start, limit, filter, sortBy, propertyKeys, relationshipDefinitionIds);
+      ResourceListOfPortfolio result = apiInstance.listPortfoliosForScope(scope)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .page(page)
+            .start(start)
+            .limit(limit)
+            .filter(filter)
+            .sortBy(sortBy)
+            .propertyKeys(propertyKeys)
+            .relationshipDefinitionIds(relationshipDefinitionIds)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfoliosApi#listPortfoliosForScope");